Peer Review Guidelines

 Composition of Committee

 The reviewee assembles a Peer Review Committee composed of a minimum of three members (in addition to the reviewee) at a mutually agreeable time and place for the meeting.
 In-person meetings are strongly encouraged.
-However, if a chaplain has demonstrated an effort to put together a peer review in person and this is proving difficult, as in the case of a remote location, then a peer review may be conducted by conference call.
+However, if a chaplain has demonstrated an effort to put together a peer review in person and this is proving difficult, as in the case of a remote location, then a peer review may be conducted by video or conference call.
 At least two of the members must be BCCI board certified or associate certified chaplains, one of which may be suggested by the state continuing education chair and preferably not known by the chaplain being reviewed.
 Other members of the committee may be certified chaplains of ACPE, CAPPE, NACC, NAJC, NAVAC, and/or ecclesiastical or professional colleagues of the chaplain being reviewed.
 One of the BCCI certified chaplains is asked, by the reviewee, to facilitate the committee as chairperson.

 Scope and Length of Peer Review Session